We're ready to serve you with industry-leading experience

 Edward Y. Abbo

-Mr. Abbo has served as our Chief Technology Officer since July 2011.
-He previously served as our Chief Executive Officer from September 2009 to July 2011 and a member of our board of directors from August 2009 to November 2020.
+Ed Abbo has served as the Chief Technology Officer of C3.ai since July 2011.
+He previously served as the Chief Executive Officer from September 2009 to July 2011 and a member of the board of directors from August 2009 to November 2020.

 Mr. Abbo holds a B.S. in Mechanical and Aerospace Engineering from Princeton University and an M.S. in Mechanical Engineering from the Massachusetts Institute of Technology.